 Trend: Heart-Shaped Lipstick At Maison Margiela

 The next day, I decided to take the focus off of my eyes and go with a daring lip look.
 TBH, it only took me a few seconds to draw on the heart shape using a red liquid lipstick with a matte finish.
 I wore it out to lunch with my family a couple of days before my brother’s wedding, and everyone liked it — even my mom, who thinks wearing two coats of mascara is excessive.
 Plus, the effect was so subtle that my dad didn’t even notice until someone pointed it out.
 Another bonus: This lasted through one buttery pretzel the size of my face.
-It was hands down my favourite look yet.
+It was hands down my favorite look yet.
 Maybe I'm getting used to this makeup thing after all.

 Trend: Colourblocked Shadow At Missoni

 After a fairly tame look the day prior, I was ready for something a bit more adventurous.
 So on day four, I decided to go with the colourblocked eye seen on the runway at Missoni.
 I couldn’t find the exact mint-green shade used backstage at the show, but the forest-green hue I managed to get my hands on worked well enough with my skin tone.
 And as long as you’re working with the right formula — in this case, a creamy one with instant colour payoff — the execution of the look itself is a breeze.
 I used what was essentially an eye crayon, so it was easy to draw the shape and simply fill it in.
 This look creates all the drama of a smoky eye without the hard work, and considering I was dressed up for my brother's rehearsal dinner, I was really into it.
 By the time I got to dinner, I actually forgot I was wearing makeup and no one seemed to notice — probably because people tend to wear makeup at special events.
 I would 100% wear this again, even during the day, because it only took one shade to make my look super interesting, without being too out-there.